 What would happen if you experienced a sudden illness or were in a major accident that prevented you from making your own medical decisions?
 How would you ensure you received the kind of care you wanted?
 Would your family or loved ones know enough about your wishes to comfortably and confidently make decisions on your behalf?

-Advance care planning is all about planning for the “what ifs” that may occur accross a person’s entire lifespan.
+Advance care planning is all about planning for the “what ifs” that may occur across a person’s entire lifespan.
 ACP is about planning ahead to ensure the healthcare treatment you receive is consistent with your wishes, especially if you become unable to make decisions or speak for yourself.

 Whether someone is healthy today, facing an acute illness or a long-term chronic illness, advance care planning can help alleviate unnecessary suffering, improve quality of life and provide better understanding of the decision-making challenges individuals and their caregivers face.
 ACP also helps to reduce the stress and burdens families may face with forced to make healthcare and end-of-life decisions for a loved one.

 All adults from the age of 18 and older should begin to think about making an advance care plan.
 Research your options.
 Share your wishes.
 Write it down.